dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ### Filtering

-Filtering only applies to reports, not to dashboards.
+* Filtering only applies to reports, not to dashboards.

+* Filter pane contains filters that are added by the report designer

+* Filter types:
+    * *report*: applies to all report
+    * *page*: applies to current page
+    * *visual*: applies to a single visual of the report page
+    * *drillthrough*: allows a more detailed exploration of a single visual

 -----